gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 ## Platforms get wider when you jump into them

 Look closely at the previous recording.
-Luigi jumps and hits the ceiling, and it seems to grow a little wider as a result.
+Luigi jumps and hits the ceiling, and the platform seems to grow a little wider as a result.
 This is not supposed to happen!

+To help debug this, I implemented input emulation so I could actually _play_ the game and conduct experiments.

 Here's a more explicit demonstration of the problem.